haosulab/ManiSkill/docs/source/user_guide/concepts/controllers.md

 When `use_delta=False` this is enabled.
 Actions must then define a 3D position and rotation (via XYZ euler angles) and use the frame `root_translation:root_aligned_body_rotation` (which is also the default).
 This kind of control works more similarly to motion planning where you pick a target pose and ManiSkill picks joint actions that try to reach that target pose.

-### GPU Sim Caveats

-At the moment we only support fast GPU accelerated delta end-effector control.
-Support for GPU accelerated absolute end-effector control requires some much more complicated code but can be possible if one uses [cuRobo](https://github.com/NVlabs/curobo) to generate motion plans given target poses.

 ## PD EE Pos

 ```python